-The Dartmouth Campus had 6,644 FTE undergraduate and 1,286 FTE graduate students enrolled in Fall 2014.
-During the 2013-2014 academic year, 9 undergraduate certificates, 1,276 bachelor's and 537 advanced degrees/certificates were conferred.
+The Dartmouth Campus had 6,540 FTE undergraduate and 1,226 FTE graduate students enrolled in Fall 2015.
+During the 2014-2015 academic year, 31 undergraduate certificates, 1,362 bachelor's and 550 advanced degrees/certificates were conferred.
 The most recent edition of U.S. News and World Report's ("U.S. News") "America's Best Colleges" ranks UMass Dartmouth as the number two public regional university in New England.
 The College of Engineering is listed among the best undergraduate engineering programs in the country, as are the online programs.
 The Dartmouth Campus, which is implementing its strategic plan, UMASSDTRANSFORM2020, weaves the research, academic, creative and community service activities of faculty and graduate students into the undergraduate experience and into the economic and cultural life of southeastern Massachusetts and beyond.
-Areas of focus for the strategic plan include doctoral research university status, marine science, law and public policy, K-12 schools, healthcare, economic development and the creative economy.
-The University is undertaking the planning and development of a new classroom building for the Charlton College of Business and has begun planning for a new \$55 million academic building on the campus.
+Areas of focus for the strategic plan include marine science, law and public policy, K-12 schools, healthcare, economic development and the creative economy.